ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

 with the least significant byte occupying the lowest address.
 Encoding ``ELFDATA2MSB`` specifies 2’s complement values,
 with the most significant byte occupying the lowest address.
-See Figure 2 for examples.
+See :numref:`data-encoding` for examples.

+.. _data-encoding:

 .. figure:: /svg/figure-2.svg
    :alt: Data Encoding